4 Tips for Setting Up Your Home Office

 3. Stay organized

 Staying organized is also key to working effectively from home.
 Before setting up your office, devise a system for storing and easily accessing all the materials you need to do your job.
 A file cabinet keeps ensures important documents are always on hand, while a plastic or metal tray placed on your desk keeps priority work front and center.
-A large bookshelf can hold large binders, important references books and manuals as well as baskets holding office supplies and tech accessories.
+A large bookshelf can hold large binders, important reference books and manuals as well as baskets holding office supplies and tech accessories.
+Keeping a running list of tasks and projects in an online work management tool is also a great way to stay organized and ensure you’re prioritizing your most crucial work.

 4. Add personal touches